Symptoms of a Brain Injury

 Suffering from an injury is something everyone will deal with many times in their lives.
 If you’re jogging in the park you might trip, fall and scrape your knee or when playing football with friends you might dislocate a finger.
 We all know that, in order to recover, you need to treat these injuries.

-For people who’ve sustained head injuries it’s not so easy.
+For people who’ve sustained head injuries, it’s not so easy.
 Injuries involving the brain can be complicated.
 You may have mild to severe symptoms which affect you immediately and fade away quickly or you may have symptoms that are delayed and linger on endlessly.
-Whether you’re a parent, coach or trainer, identifying the signs and symptoms of a brain injury is critical to ensuring that a child, or a player, gets the urgent care they need after concussion.
+Whether you’re a parent, coach, or trainer, identifying the signs and symptoms of a brain injury is critical to ensuring that a child, or a player, gets the urgent care they need after a concussion.

 Mild Brain Injury Symptoms

-There can be many causes of a mild brain injury that result in bothersome symptoms that are thankfully, in most cases, short lived.
-These symptoms are often the result of everyday events; a slip & fall on black ice in winter, falling off your bike in summer or the result of horseplay with a group of friends.
+There can be many causes of a mild brain injury that result in bothersome symptoms that are thankful, in most cases, short-lived.
+These symptoms are often the result of everyday events; a slip & fall on black ice in winter, falling off your bike in summer, or the result of horseplay with a group of friends.